CyoNearYou/CyoNearYou/README.md

-Hello!
-I am Kath, a person who would like to devolop video games but currently doesn't know how.
+### Hello!
-I also like to do small (usually video game modding) projects on the side.
+I am Kath, a person who wants to (someday) develop video games.
+I also do small video game modding projects on the side.